TheCloudMage/terraform-aws-kms-module/README.md

 <br>

-### kms_key_description
+### kms_key_description `REQUIRED`

-`REQUIRED`: This variable should be passed containing the description of the KMS key being provisioned.
+This variable should be passed containing the description of the KMS key being provisioned.

 <br>